RAID Arrays

 RAID 5

-Probably the best all around choice.
-Best use of capacity and good performance.
+Probably the best all‑around choice.
+It gives the best use of capacity and good performance.

 sudo mkfs -t ext4 /dev/md0